Amirahscripts/SEO-Keyword-AI-Bot/README.md

 # SEO-Keyword-AI-Bot
-The Keyword AI bot suggests semantically related keywords using Word2Vec, aiding content creators in expanding topic coverage and enhancing SEO strategies.
+This bot can help drive traffic by uncovering semantically related keywords, enabling businesses to target a broader set of search terms and capture a wider audience searching for related topics.

 This Bot is coded in Python and is currently in development.
-It aims to help businesses word their marketing strategies and platforms efficiently to help consumer growth and to provide quality content.

 Below is a breakdown of the utilities for the SEO-Keyword-AI-Bot: